jperals/perals.xyz/content/projects/colors-of-twitter.md

 <img class="enlarge" src="img/map-20190307-1551990717706-504084points.png"/>
 </div>
 <p class="img-comment">
-<em>Catalan</em>: The Catalan language appears intermixed with Spanish in the way I would have more or less expected, with Catalan dominating in inner Catalonia and Spanish dominating in most coastal areas, as well as in most of the Valencian Country and the Balearic Islands.
+<em>Catalan</em>: The use of Catalan seems much stronger in Catalonia than in other Catalan-speaking territories like the Balearic Islands or the Valencian Country.
+The map seems to confirm a specially advanced state of linguistic assimiliation in the latter case.
 </p>

 <div>
 <img alt="Europe" class="enlarge" src="img/map-20190307-1551993116891-504273points.png"/>
 <div>
 <p class="img-comment">
-<em>Europe</em>: Most of the European language boundaries strongly follow state boundaries, with the notable exception of minoritarian languages like Basque, Catalan, Galician, Norwegian Nynorsk, Welsh...
-Belgium, roughly split in two halves, is also an interesting case.
+<em>Europe</em>: Most of the European language areas strongly follow state boundaries, with the notable exception of minoritarian languages like Basque, Catalan, Galician, Norwegian Nynorsk, Welsh...
+Belgium —which is roughly, but not exactly, split in two halves— is also an interesting case.
 </p>